+The shell penetration test may be applied to any sample regardless of conditioning.
+At least one helmet in each certification series shall be tested.
 The complete helmet shall be placed on a rigidly mounted headform.
 If the helmet contains a sling or some other adjustable sizing component, it shall be relaxed to its most extendable position.